HeGora/quoteLineItem-table-lwc/README.md

 # QuoteLineItemTable
 LWC that contains redactable table of QuoteLineItems for Quote object
 ## Specifications
-This components requires some custom labels.
+This components requires some custom labels.<br/>
-Custom labels' api names:
+API names of custom labels:
 - Save
 - Cancel
 - AddProduct